Indigenous Faculty

 Dr Linc Kesler

-Associate Professor Emeritus, English and First Nations and Indigenous Studies
+Professor Emeritus, English and First Nations and Indigenous Studies,

-Dr Kesler’s indigenous ancestry is Oglala Lakota.
-His research work focused on the relationship between technological change and the representation of knowledge, a topic vital to strategizing the survival of Indigenous communities, and in developing uses of emerging technologies to serve the needs of Indigenous communities.
+Dr Kesler’s Indigenous ancestry is Oglala Lakota.
+He was the first director of the First Nations Studies Program (2003-09), and served as director of the First Nations House of Learning and Senior Advisor to the President on Aboriginal Affairs from 2009-18.
+His research focused on the relationship between technological change and the representation of knowledge, a topic vital to strategizing the survival of Indigenous communities, and in developing uses of emerging technologies to serve the needs of Indigenous communities.
+He retired from teaching in 2023.

 More on Dr Kesler